What should your institution learn from the FIBA conference?

 3. AML compliance for broker-dealers.
 Regulators continue to tighten BSA/AML compliance focus on broker-dealers.
 Key emerging issues include broker-dealers providing bank-like products without adapting their AML programs to comply with regulatory requirements (e.g., failing to file currency transaction reports and not adapting their monitoring systems to trigger alerts).
 Regulators are also focusing on cash balance accounts with little or no brokerage activity.

 4. SAR trends and issues.
 Breakdowns of suspicious activity reports (SARs) by the top ten reporting states and by type of institution give an overview of where issues are most prevalent.
-Some of the most common types of fraud reported in 2015:
+Some of the most common types of fraud reported:

 - Tax refund or other tax fraud